New Student Orientation

 - Incoming Transfer Students: Register here for Orientation

 Frequently Asked Questions

 When and how long are orientation sessions?

 All freshmen will attend a two-day program during the summer.
 Check in on the first day begins at 1:30 p.m. and the program begins promptly at 2:30 p.m.
 Parents and family members check in at the same time as their students.
-Day 1 programming for parents and family members ends with a reception at Dean Campbell's house, which starts at 8:15 p.m.
+Day 1 programming for parents and family members ends at 8 p.m.
 Day 2 of orientation begins at 8 a.m. and ends by 1:30 p.m.

 What if I need to change my orientation session date?

 You are strongly encouraged to attend the session to which you are assigned - this will allow you to complete your course selection with an advisor from your department.
 If it is necessary for you to change your date, please call the Orientation Office at 609-896-5373.